-- re-design the proposed scheme to avoid a net loss of biodiversity: The mitigation hierarchy must be adequately demonstrated within the Preliminary Ecological Appraisal or Ecological Impact Assessment.
-It may be possible to re-design a proposed development to avoid a net loss of biodiversity; - 2. provision of compensation on land owned or controlled by the applicant where habitat enhancement, restoration or creation can be undertaken.
-In this case the receptor site would also need to be subject to ecological surveys and an assessment using the metric to prove that the land can deliver the required number of biodiversity units to achieve net gains.
-The receptor site would then be legally linked to the application through a planning obligation in a Section 106 (S106) agreement; and/or - 3. the applicant enters into an agreement with a delivery provider (a third-party organisation or broker who will create or restore and manage habitats) for off-site BNG.
-The applicant would need to provide evidence in the form of documentation from a BNG delivery provider to demonstrate that they have secured the required level of biodiversity units. - 13.16.
-The Council does not have to offer to take on responsibility of delivering the off-site BNG instead of the applicant; it should be the responsibility of the applicant to try and deliver the BNG even if it requires purchase or renting of land to deliver the off-site requirements.
-However, to try and facilitate development in County Durham the Council is considering how it can provide a role in this process; further options may be available should there be clear evidence that the three options above are not available. - 4. the Council provides the land upon which the applicant delivers the habitat creation or enhancement works required to deliver the required level of biodiversity units.
-The applicant will lease the land from the county council for a period of 30 years and be responsible for the management and monitoring of the land, maintenance of any infrastructure and be responsible for all liabilities.
-The applicant will be responsible for collecting baseline ecological data on the land to inform the metric.
-The land will revert to the County Council at the end of the 30-year term; or - 5. the applicant provides the Council with a financial contribution that funds the Council to undertake land management and monitoring on an identified site, for a period of 30 years, to deliver the required number of biodiversity units.
-The applicant will be responsible for collecting baseline ecological data to inform the metric and for producing a Biodiversity Management and Monitoring Plan for the site.
-The Council's in house contractors and Ecology team will provide a bespoke cost for the long term management and monitoring of the site that forms the financial contribution; - 6. if there is no identifiable Council land available then, as a last resort, the applicant provides the Council with a financial contribution based on an identified price per biodiversity unit.
+- Re-design the proposed scheme to avoid a net loss of biodiversity: The mitigation hierarchy must be adequately demonstrated within the Ecological Impact Assessment (EcIA).
+It may be possible to re-design a proposed development to avoid a net loss of biodiversity; - 2.
+Provision of compensation on land owned or controlled by the applicant where habitat enhancement, restoration or creation can be undertaken.
+In this case the receptor site would also need to be subject to ecological surveys and an assessment using the metric to prove that the land can deliver the required number of biodiversity units59 to achieve net gains.
+The receptor site would then be legally linked to the application through an appropriate legal agreement; and/or - 3.
+The applicant enters into an agreement with a delivery provider (a third-party organisation or broker who will create or restore and manage habitats) for off-site BNG.
+The applicant would need to provide evidence to demonstrate that they have secured the required level of biodiversity units prior to commencement. - 4.
+If developers cannot achieve on-site or off-site biodiversity net gain, they must buy statutory biodiversity credits from the government.
+This must be a last resort.